KrischanCS/roundly/readme.md

-# Htmfunc
+# roundly

-Htmfunc is a go library for dynamic HTML generation.
+roundly is a go library for dynamic HTML generation.
 It works without template parsing at runtime or code generation during development.
 Instead it provides functions for elements and attributes.
 These functions can be composed to reusable components.